mohammadreza-ashouri/Haskell-portScanner/README.md

 ## Installation

 ### Prerequisites
-Before running the script, ensure you have GHC (The Glasgow Haskell Compiler) and Cabal installed on your macOS.
+Before running the script, please make sure you have GHC (The Glasgow Haskell Compiler) and Cabal installed on your macOS.
 These tools are essential for compiling and running Haskell programs.

 #### Installing GHC and Cabal
 The easiest way to install GHC and Cabal on macOS is via Homebrew.
 If you haven't installed Homebrew yet, you can do so by running the following command in your terminal: